 Right in the heart of the city at the Badstrasse and reachable within walking distance from the train station, traditional and international fashion boutiques, shoe stores, cutting-edge fashion and hairstylists all come together: photography and book stores, travel agents, jewellery shops, opticians, banks as well as street cafés and restaurants where you can rest your feet after shopping.

 The "Schlossbergplatz" is close to the train station with a parking lot called "Bruggerstrasse" nearby.
-A large shopping centre with delicacies, banks, hairstylists, various stores, restaurants and cafés with local delicacies are located around this place.
+The shopping centre "Gstühl Center", delicacies, banks, hairstylists, various stores, restaurants and cafés with local delicacies are located around this place.

 The large shopping centre "Gstühl Center" stretches from Bruggerstrasse in the direction of the Stadtturm (City Tower).
 The shops are all grouped around a passageway facing inwards that meets all of your shopping needs and has places to sit down and unwind.